Different types of ERP systems and how to choose the right one

 • The implementer – a selection that is just as important as the software; does the implementer have the skills required to customise the system to fit your organisation?

-<Making your way through the ERP selection process eBook download>
+Making your way through the ERP Selection process eBook

 Frequently Asked Questions about ERP systems